solana-labs/solana/docs/src/wallet-guide/web-wallets.md

 extension, Solana wallet that makes it safe & easy for you to store, send, receive, collect, and swap tokens.

-- Connect to dapps
+- Use Solana dapps
-- NFT support
+- Beautiful NFT support
-- Swap tokens
 - Ledger hardware wallet support

 Available for Chrome, Brave, Firefox, and Edge